Your First LLM4S Program

 }

-// ❌ Bad: Creating new client each time (wasteful)
+// ❌ Bad: Creating new client inside the loop (wasteful and violates boundaries)

 (1 to 10).foreach { i =>